Cable Crane Systems Guide: Basics, Overview, and Essential Knowledge

 | Cable Tension | Within design limit | Exceeds max capacity |

-| Wind Speed | Safe operating level | High gust warning |
+| Wind Speed | Safe level | High gust warning |

 | Load Weight | Rated load | Overload warning |